NFL: Detroit Lions eliminated from playoff contention by Minnesota Vikings as Dallas Cowboys beat Washington Commanders on Christmas Day

 Dallas Cowboys 30-23 Washington Commanders

-Dak Prescott threw for 307 yards and two touchdowns as the Dallas Cowboys beat Washington 30-23 on Thursday after reaching the end zone in each of their first three possessions.
+Dak Prescott threw for 307 yards and two touchdowns as the Dallas Cowboys beat Washington after reaching the end zone in each of their first three possessions.

 Both teams were previously eliminated from playoff contention, which severely lessened the significance of this matchup between longtime NFC East rivals.
 But you couldn't tell that to the Cowboys (7-8-1), who raced to a 21-3 lead.